sdtsui/Triumpet/CONTRIBUTING.md

 1. Fork the repo
 1. Cut a namespaced feature branch from master
-  - bug/...
-  - feat/...
-  - test/...
-  - doc/...
-  - refactor/...
 1. Make commits to your feature branch.
 Prefix each commit like so:
-  - (feat) Added a new feature
-  - (fix) Fixed inconsistent tests [Fixes #0]
-  - (refactor) ...
-  - (cleanup) ...
-  - (test) ...
-  - (doc) ...
 1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
 Include a description of your changes.
-1. Your pull request will be reviewed by another maintainer.
-The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
-If your code reviewer requests you make a change you don't understand, ask them why.
 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.